 Backing up your website is something which everybody should do.
 But how can this be easily done?
 If your website is running on a cPanel powered hoster then you can do easy backups using the backup frontend of cPanel.
 If you want to do regular backups then it isn't that easy anymore.
-That's why I created a little shell script which helps you downloading the backup files to your local machine.
-The script is now available as open source on github.
+That's why I created a little shell script which helps you download the backup files to your local machine.
+The script is now available as open source on GitHub.

 To get the latest version of the script, execute the following command:

 Before you can use the script you have to configure it.
 The configuration is stored in a file in your homedir called .cpanelbackuprc.
 To create this file execute the following command: